nus-cs2103-AY2021S2/ip/docs/README.md

 Q: How do I transfer my data to another Computer?

-A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous MouMou home folder.
+A: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Oui home folder.

 ## Command summary